itsToggle/plex_debrid/README.md

 ><details>
 >  <summary><b><u><img src="https://raw.githubusercontent.com/Fallenbagel/jellyseerr/main/public/android-chrome-512x512.png" height="16"> Jellyseerr requests:</u></b></summary>
 >
 >  - You can connect plex_debrid to jellyseerr to instantly and automatically download approved requests from selected users.
-Since the api endpoints are the same, simply set it up in the same way as overseerr!
+For this to work, you need to connect plex_debrid to either Plex or Trakt, since these services can be used to gather more information on the requested media items.
+Since jellyseer and overseerr use the exact same api endpoints, simply set up jellyseer in the plex_debrid overseerr menu:
 >  - To connect the script to jellyseerr, navigate to '/Settings/Content Services/Overseerr'.
->  - By default, all approved requests from all overseerr users are downloaded by plex_debrid.
+>  - By default, all approved requests from all jellyseerr users are downloaded by plex_debrid.
 To limit this feature to specific users, navigate to '/Settings/Content Services/Overseerr/Overseerr users'
 >
 ></details>